carolynvs/carolynvanslyck.com/content/blog/2021-01-23-mage-is-my-favorite-make.md

 So far I have only looked at this from an inclusion perspective, which unfortunately may not be as important to everyone as it is to me. 🤷‍♀️
 Maybe you don't care if experienced Windows developers become contributors, improving your code for your Windows users without you ever having to deal with Windows yourself.
-Sadly the _If they are using Windows, that's their problem_ mentality hasn't gone away.
+Sadly the _If they are using Windows, that's their problem_ mentality is still prevalant in open-source.

 Either way, there are other benefits to Mage, even if you don't give a fig about Windows users.

-Let me show you what's got me excited about Mage.
+Let me show you what's got me excited about Mage. 🧙‍♂️

 ### Go